-Wellington County's Bridge List identifies 45 rigid frame bridges in Wellington County built between 1930 and 2017.
+Wellington County's Bridge List identifies 45 rigid frame bridges in Wellington County, built between 1930 and 2017.
 Lengths vary between 3.5 m and 25 m and the number of spans are not listed.

 The oldest Wellington County owned rigid frame bridge is the Bramwell Bridge which was constructed in 1930.
-The Conestogo River Bridge #6 is one of two rigid frame bridges constructed in 1931, with the Conestogo River Bridge #4 that is also constructed in 1931.
+The Conestogo River Bridge #10 is the fourth oldest rigid frame bridge constructed in 1934.

-The longest rigid frame bridge owned by Wellington County is the Elora Street Bridge at 25 m long.
-Of the 45 rigid frame bridges in Wellington County, four are longer than the Conestogo River Bridge #6.
-Therefore, the Conestogo river Bridge #6 is not the longest rigid frame bridge owned by Wellington County.
+The longest rigid frame bridge owned by Wellington County is the Elora Street Bridge that is 25 m long.
+Of the 45 rigid frame bridges in Wellington County, ten are longer than the Conestogo River Bridge #10.